TAX AND PENSIONS

 • Any other relevant financial records

-Should you ever have to answer HMRC questions about your tax return, all of this information will prove that you have taken steps to ensure your tax return is accurate.
+If you need to answer HMRC questions about your tax return, all of this information will prove that you have taken steps to ensure your tax return is accurate.

 You will need to input all of your key financial information in order for HMRC to calculate the tax chargeable on your earnings.
 As well as supplying details about your income, you may need to include other financial information such as: